-It’s hard to believe: earthquakes affect all 50 states.
+It’s hard to believe, but it’s true: earthquakes affect all 50 states.
 The worst scenarios threaten primarily the West Coast, which has tectonically feuded with faults and plates for eons.
 But other spots like Oklahoma, Nevada, Wyoming, St. Louis, Memphis, Charleston, and Anchorage are in the danger zone, too.

 Seismologists and emergency management leaders are growing increasingly worried, and speaking out more publicly, about the risk of long-overdue “Big Ones” — the nasty quakes on the scale of magnitude 7.0 to 9.9 that will devastate millions of people.